qqqqyyy/FastUPSI/README.md

 | `cuckoo` | Adaptive + Cuckoo Hashing | ✓ | ✓ | ✓ |

-**Security Against Adaptive Inputs:** UPSI is a reactive functionality where inputs and outputs occur over many rounds of interaction.
-In the standard MPC security model, an adversary may choose inputs to subsequent rounds *adaptively*, based on its view of the protocol from previous rounds.
-In the paper, we propose an adaptive construction that converts non-updatable ASEs into updatable, unbounded size, adaptively correct/secure ASEs.
+**Achieve Security Against Adaptive Inputs:** We propose an adaptive construction that converts non-updatable ASEs into updatable, unbounded size, adaptively correct/secure ASEs (see Section 3.5 of the [paper](https://eprint.iacr.org/2026/438)).
 Our `okvs` and `cuckoo` protocols apply the adaptive construction to achieve security against such adaptive inputs, while the `tree` protocol is secure against non-adaptive (statically chosen) inputs.

 ## Building the Project

-The project is built on top of [libOTe](https://github.com/osu-crypto/libOTe/), which provides efficient vector oblivious linear evaluation (VOLE) and Puncturable Pseudorandom Function (PPRF) primitives.
+The project is built on top of [libOTe](https://github.com/osu-crypto/libOTe/).

 ### Container Setup with Docker